-Sentiment analysis – quickly analyze aggregated lists of social conversations and their general sentiment.
+Sentiment analysis – Analyze aggregated lists of social conversations and their general sentiment.
 Know right away if a person is happy, mad, or critical.

-Key buying indicators- quickly recognize behavior or language patterns that indicate someone is ready to make a purchase.
+Key buying indicators — Recognize behavior or language patterns that indicate someone is ready to make a purchase.

-Unless you’re new to sales, you’ve likely seen this statistic: 94% of B2B buyers conduct online research at some point in the buying process (source).
-Due to the vast amount of readily available information, prospects conduct more independent research than ever before – and as a result, today’s B2B buyers are more informed about the options available to them.
+Due to the vast amount of readily available information, prospects conduct more independent research than ever before. and as a result, today’s B2B buyers are more informed about the options available to them.

 For sales reps this means taking a different approach to your standard sales pitch.
-Instead of starting from the beginning, it can be more effective to let the prospect lead the conversation.
+Instead of starting from the beginning, it’s more effective to let the prospect lead the conversation.
 Get a feel for what they know about your company and take it from there.

 For those who work in sales, this places even more emphasis on relationship building.
 If your prospect doesn’t trust you, you won’t close the deal.
 It’s as simple as that.

-While more information makes for a better buyers experience, it often creates a headache for B2B organizations.
-Think about it: Buyers are now presented with more options than ever before, making it harder than ever to capture their attention when it matters most.
+While more information makes for a better buyer experience, it often creates a headache for B2B organizations.
+Buyers are now presented with more options than ever before, making it harder than ever to capture their attention when it matters most.
 To put it simply, the B2B landscape is more competitive than ever before.

 For salespeople, this means you have to work even harder to have your message heard.
 The key to rising above the competition lies in personalization.
 Forget the one-size-fits-all sales pitch and tailor your outreach to the person in front of you.
 Your prospects want to feel understood.

-It’s evident, technology is changing every aspect of the sales process.
-For many, these trends can be overwhelming.
-Think about it, sales reps are busy — the last thing they need is a dozen new tools to keep on top of.
+Technology is changing every aspect of the sales process, and for many, these trends can be overwhelming.
+Sales reps are busy — the last thing they need is a dozen new tools to keep on top of.
 For this reason, it’s important to be mindful of your technology stack.